ratnaweera/sandtrails/docs/index.md

-# Sandtrails Polar Sand table
+# Sandtrails Documentation Page

 [![Screenshot Sandtrails video](assets/Sandtrails-still-status-2020-04-26.png)](https://vimeo.com/411987751 "Sandtrails video April 26 2020")

-This project and it's documentation is very much work-in-progress.
+This project and its documentation is very much work-in-progress.

 If you have ideas, questions or want to help, head over to the [V1 Engineering Forum](https://forum.v1engineering.com/t/sandtrails-a-polar-sand-table/16844).

-This is to get you started on building your own sand plotter.
+These instructions should get you started on building your own sand plotter.
 For more pictures of what this could look like, see [gallery](gallery).

 [![Sandtable](assets/table.jpg)](gallery)